meilisearch/documentation/learn/advanced/dumps.md

 }
 ```

-In the below code sample, replace `1` with the `taskUid` returned by the previous command.
+In the below command, replace `1` with the `taskUid` returned by the previous command.

 <CodeSamples id="get_task_1" />